code-q-web-factory/neos-instagram/Readme.md

 ## Usage

 1. Create a Facebook Instagram app.
-Complete steps 1-5 of [these Facebook instructions](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) until and including "Step 5: Exchange the Code for a Token".
+Complete steps 1-4 of [these Facebook instructions](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started) until and including "Step 3: Create instagram test user".
+As OAuth Redirect URI please use https://{YOUR_DOMAIN}.at/instagram-endpoint
-2. Manually set the given token in YAML as the variable `CodeQ.Instagram.token`

-According to the official Facebook docs, the token has a lifespan of 60 days.
-In my own usage this is not the case, and it actually lives longer - not sure why.
-BUT you currently need to manually refresh this token.
+2. Set the Instagram app id as `CodeQ.Instagram.appId` and the app secret as `CodeQ.Instagram.appSecret` in your project configuration
+3. Follow ["Step 4: Authenticate test user"]((https://developers.facebook.com/docs/instagram-basic-display-api/getting-started)) and go to https://api.instagram.com/oauth/authorize?client_id={YOUR_APP_ID}&redirect_uri=https://{YOUR_DOMAIN}/instagram-endpoint&scope=user_profile,user_media&response_type=code and run the authorization process.

 ## How to render images